 This means that there’s not a great deal of difference between unmanaged switches from different brands.
 But there are subtle differences which can make one more attractive than another, whether it’s the placement of the power connector, the orientation of the ports or even the visibility of the LEDs.

 Price and warranty also come into it, as does construction and aesthetics, although the latter won’t be a high priority for many.

 One point you will need to be careful of: speed.
 The models here are all Gigabit and full-duplex which means they can operate at 1000Mbps in both directions (i.e. sending and receiving) simultaneously.

 If you see a cheaper option, it’s likely to be a 10/100Mbps version.
 This means the ports are limited to 100Mbps in each direction, and so are ten times slower.
 It’s never worth saving a few pounds or dollars for such a big compromise.
 Even if all the devices you need to connect are 10/100 right now, you’ll be glad you went for a Gigabit switch when you acquire a device that needs those Gigabit speeds.

-None of these switches come with network cables, but we’ve taken the hassle out of choosing them: these are the best Ethernet cables.
+None of these switches come with network cables, but we’ve taken the hassle out of choosing which ones to buy: these are the best Ethernet cables.